microsoft/terminal/README.md

 Further, we realized that this would allow us to build the terminal's renderer and input stack as a reusable Windows UI control that others can incorporate into their applications.

+# FAQ

+## Where can I download Windows Terminal?

+### There are no binaries to download quite yet.

+The Windows Terminal is in the _very early_ alpha stage, and not ready for the general public quite yet.
+If you want to jump in early, you can try building it yourself from source.

+Otherwise, you'll need to wait until Mid-June for an official preview build to drop.

+## I built and ran the new Terminal, but it looks just like the old console!
+What gives?

+Firstly, make sure you're building & deploying `CascadiaPackage` in Visual Studio, _NOT_ `Host.EXE`. `OpenConsole.exe` is just `conhost.exe`, the same old console you know and love. `opencon.cmd` will launch `openconsole.exe`, and unfortunately, `openterm.cmd` is currently broken.

+Secondly, try pressing Ctrl+t.
+The tabs are hidden when you only have one tab by default.
+In the future, the UI will be dramatically different, but for now, the defaults are _supposed_ to look like the console defaults.

+## I tried running WindowsTerminal.exe and it crashes!

+* Don't try to run it unpackaged.
+Make sure to build & deploy `CascadiaPackage` from Visual Studio, and run the Windows Terminal (Preview) app.
+* Make sure you're on the right version of Windows.
+You'll need to be on Insider's builds, or wait for the 1903 release, as the Windows Terminal **REQUIRES** features from the latest Windows release.

 # Getting Started

 ## Prerequisites